Kirk Costion, Ph.D.

 Online

-For office hours I can meet in person in my office or online using Webex Meetings, Cranium Cafe, or Google Meet.
-To meet virtually you must schedule an appointment with me in advance, to meet in person you do not need to scheule ahead of time just stop by my office.
-To schdule a virtual meeting during reguarlly sheduled office hours or at other times please email Dr. Costion at kirk.costion@mesacc.edu.
+For office hours I can meet in person in my office or online using Webex Meetings, Zoom, Google Meet, or Cranium Cafe.
+To meet virtually you must schedule an appointment with me in advance, to meet in person you do not need to schedule ahead of time just stop by my office.
+To schedule a virtual meeting during reguarlly scheduled office hours or at other times please email Dr. Costion at [email protected].
 My Webex Meetings "personal room" is one of the primary places where I can meet you for office hours.
 This room can be accessed using the following link: https://maricopa.webex.com/meet/kcostion

 Classes Taught